Compartment syndrome

 Prognosis

-A mortality rate of 47% has been reported for acute compartment syndrome of the thigh.
-According to one study the rate of fasciotomy for acute compartment syndrome varied from 2% to 24%.[16]
-This is due to uncertainty and differences in labeling a condition as acute compartment syndrome.
-The most significant prognostic factor in people with acute compartment syndrome is time to diagnosis and subsequent fasciotomy.[23]
-In people with a missed or late diagnosis of acute compartment syndrome, limb amputation may be necessary for survival.[55][37]
-Following a fasciotomy, some symptoms may be permanent depending on factors such as which compartment, time until fasciotomy, and muscle necrosis.
-Muscle necrosis can occur quickly, within 3 hours of original injury in some studies.[37]
-Fasciotomy of the lateral compartment of the leg may lead to symptoms due to the nerves and muscles in that compartment.
+Researchers have reported a mortality rate of 47% for acute compartment syndrome of the thigh.[52]
+A study showed the fasciotomy rate for acute compartment syndrome ranges from 2% to 24%.[17]
+The key factor in acute compartment syndrome is the time to diagnosis and fasciotomy.[25]
+A missed or late diagnosis may require limb amputation to survive.[53][54]
+After a fasciotomy, some symptoms may be permanent.[54]
+It depends on which compartment was affected, the time until surgery, and muscle necrosis.[25][24]
+Muscle necrosis can happen fast, sometimes within just 3 hours after an injury.[54]
+A fasciotomy in the leg's lateral compartment might cause symptoms affecting nearby nerves and muscles.[10]
 These may include foot drop, numbness along leg, numbness of big toe, pain, and loss of foot eversion.[10]

 Epidemiology

-In one case series of 164 people with acute compartment syndrome, 69% of the cases had an associated fracture.
-The authors of that article also calculated an annual incidence of acute compartment syndrome of 1 to 7.3 per 100,000.[56]
-There are significant differences in the incidence of acute compartment syndrome based on age and gender in the setting of trauma.[13]
-Men are ten times more likely than women to develop ACS.
-The mean age for ACS in men is 30 years while the mean age is 44 years for women.[16]
-Acute compartment syndrome may occur more often in individuals less than 35 years old due to increased muscle mass within the compartments .[8]
-The anterior compartment of the leg is the most common site for ACS.[8][57]
+In a case series of 164 people with acute compartment syndrome, 69% had an associated fracture.[61]
+The article's authors found that the yearly rate of acute compartment syndrome is 1 to 7.3 cases per 100,000 people.[61]
+It varies greatly by age and gender in trauma.[12]
+Men are ten times more likely than women to get ACS.[6]
+The mean age for ACS is 30 in men and 44 in women.[17]
+People under 35 may get ACS more often.[6][5]
+This is likely because they have more muscle mass.[5][6]
+The anterior compartment of the leg is where ACS usually happens.[6][62]

 See also